 In addition to Airline Staff, Traffic Enforcement Officers (TEOs), Skycaps, Police Officers and Volunteer Navigators are available curbside and at key locations to assist passengers with special needs.

 The first row of parking nearest to the terminal building provides spaces designated for drivers with disabilities.
 If you are disabled and are traveling alone, stop curbside in front of the terminal and contact a Skycap or TEO to arrange for assistance with your luggage and your transportation from your vehicle to the departure gate.

 Wheelchair service can be requested curbside for transportation to the departure gate on the day of travel.
-It is recommended that you contact your airline to request wheelchair service for your entire journey.
+It is recommended that you contact your airline ahead of travel to request wheelchair service for your entire journey.

 TSA Security Checkpoint Assistance

 “TSA cares” is the Transportation Security Administration program that offers travel assistance for persons with disabilities or medical conditions.
-Toll-free: 1-855-787-2227 or find out more online at www.tsa.gov.
+Call toll-free: 1-855-787-2227 or find out more online at www.tsa.gov.

 It is the intent of the Palm Springs International Airport to provide access to the airport and the services associated with its operation to persons with disabilities in accordance with the Americans with Disabilities Act (ADA) of 1990 and section 504 of the Rehabilitation Act of 1973.

 Persons with disabilities or their representatives may request reasonable accommodations in alternative format, including documents, by contacting your respective airline for airline related needs, or the Airport Administration Manager – ADA/504 Coordinator for airport facility related needs.